Payments & Transfers

 • UK (GBP → GBP): FPS, same day

-Beneficiaries can be created in the same currencies as Virtual IBANs:
+Recipients can be created in the same currencies as bank accounts:

 • EUR (SEPA - Europe-wide)